MIAMIcooler/Asus-K53SC-Opencore/README.md

 ## Contents
 1. EFI folder
 2. Utilities:
-  a. macrecovery
+   1. macrecovery
-  b.
-GenSMBIOS
+   2. GenSMBIOS
-  c.
-USB Tool Box (USB mapping)
+   3. USBToolBox (USB mapping)

 ## Note
 This EFI is based for macOS 10.13

 ## Prerequisites
 - The same exact laptop
-- 4 GB+ flash drive
+- 2 GB+ flash drive (fast one is recommended)
 - Windows 10 and up (maybe Windows 8 / 8.1 will work with Python 3, idk)
 - Python 3 (>=3.9)
 - Some knowlege of what you're doing